knoldesparker/androidMan1/README.md

 ## Firebase integration
 This app uses Google Firebase/Firestore for files and users.
-Currently it holds and structured like:
+Currently it holds and structured like

 	* courses
 		* Fields
 			* courseName